 No one really needs another geometric sans, but Escalator & Elevator claim their own aesthetic territories in an abundant genre.
 Both families are delivered as variable fonts, providing full access to a wide weight range.
 The optical size axis addresses the specific needs of different type sizes with adjustments to the structure, tapering, and spacing.
 From small text to the appropriately-named Huge, these typefaces evoke architectural lettering and the era of phototypesetting.

-Escalator is in active development.
+Lyric is in active development.
 Future updates will include:

 - Overall design refinement